 But try the float.
 I think you’ll surprise yourself.

-Paint a smaller, darker circle (black or dk. burnt umber) in the center of Teddy’s eyes.
-If you have some White on hand, add a couple of dots of White when the circle has dried.
+Step 8 – Paint a smaller, darker circle of black in the center of Teddy’s eyes.
+Add a couple of dots of White when the circle has dried.

-. . . use your oldest, scruffiest brush to give Teddy some fuzzies.
-(Or buy one of Donna Dewberry’s from Plaid.)
+Use your oldest, scruffiest brush to give Teddy some fuzzies.
+(Or buy one of Donna Dewberry’s from Supply List.)
 Or a little piece of sea sponge would work too.

 Then pounce Burnt Umber all over the body, ears, hands and feet.

 Tap, tap, tap . . . . tap.
 Load your brush and tap some more.
 Your kids will love it.

 One tip – after you dip your brush in paint, smoosh (technical term) the brush onto the plate so the paint isn’t all on the tip of the brush.
 Otherwise you’ll have Blotchy teddy, not a Fuzzy teddy.

 Now let your kids decorate the center of the heart or add your own greeting, maybe use a photo editing program like I did.
 I hope you have fun with this teddy bear.
 It can be for any day, not just Valentine’s Day!